tmewett/homestead/README.md

     chmod 777 /home/steads
     ```

-Note that homestead can be used without fuse-overlayfs; it just requires root.
+Note that homestead can be used as root without fuse-overlayfs.

 ## Security